monicahq/monica/README.md

+## Warning - alpha version - do not use

+Chandler is currently in alpha state which means it's like a teenager, full of potential but also prone to mood swings and unexpected outbursts.
+So, please use it at your own risk, we don't want you to end up with spaghetti code for breakfast.
+We're working hard to make sure it grows into a stable and reliable adult, but for now, it's best to think of it as a pet rock.
+It may not do much, but it's fun to play with.
+So, let's have fun testing it together!

 ## Local development

 1. Install PHP and a web server like Nginx.
 If you are on macOS, we recommend [Valet](https://laravel.com/docs/9.x/valet)